Devban Trek

 All year round

-Devban trek is one of the lesser known destinations of Uttarakhand.
+Devban or Deoban trek is one of the lesser known hiking destinations near Dehradun city in Uttarakhand.
 It is part of a reserved forest in the Kanasar forest range bordering Himachal Pradesh.
-It has a beautiful forest rest house located at an altitude of 2865m built in 1963.
-The forests are typically broadleaved Oak, coniferous Pine, Fir, Devdhar as well thorny shrubs; especially near the rocky outcrops.
+It has a beautiful forest rest house located at an altitude of 2,865 m built in 1963.
 The nearest road head is Chakrata, 16 km away.
+This is one of the most fantastic weekend treks that can be completed by families, children, and beginners.
+It takes trekkers through the dense forests of the region.
+The forests are typically broadleaved Oak, coniferous Pine, Fir, Devdhar or Deodar as well thorny shrubs; especially near the rocky outcrops.
+The name of this forest comes from the "Devdaru" or "Deodar" tree.
+"Devdaru" is a Sanskrit word that means “divine wood.”
+In Hindi, "Dev" means deity and "Ban" means forest, so together, it translates to “divine forest”.

 class=”timeline”>